JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 ### Experimental metadata publishing mode

 An experimental publishing and dependency consumption mode can be enabled by adding `enableFeaturePreview('GRADLE_METADATA')` to the root project's `settings.gradle` file.

-With Gradle metadata enabled, an additional publication is added which references the target publications as its variants.
-The artifact ID of this publication matches the project name.
+With Gradle metadata enabled, an additional publication `kotlinMultiplatform` is added which references the target publications as its variants.
+The default artifact ID of this publication matches the project name.

 > Gradle metadata publishing is an experimental Gradle feature which is not guaranteed to be backward-compatible.
 Future Gradle versions may fail to resolve a dependency to a library published with current versions of Gradle metadata.